agustinslions/TestAutolayout/README.md

 #Align option

-Leading edges :  align all views selected according left edge Trailing edges : align all views selected according right edge Top Edges : align all views selected according top edge Bottom edges : align all views selected according bottom edge
+Leading edges :  align all views selected according left edge.
+Trailing edges : align all views selected according right edge.
+Top Edges : align all views selected according top edge.
+Bottom edges : align all views selected according bottom edge.

 Horizontal Centers, Vertical Centers, Baselines : You can center more than one views according the center in horizontal and vertical alignment.